 There’s something about the north that makes me keep coming back.
 Maybe it’s the cold weather and fresh air.
 Maybe it’s the food.
-So last month, Akiko (lifeandmisadventuresofaki) and I took a weekend trip to climb Mt.
-Ulap in Benguet.
-But before that, we went on another of my Baguio foodscapades to try three restaurants for the first time.
+So every time I come back to Baguio, the Philippines‘ City of Pines, I make sure to try a different restaurant.
+Here’s another list of where to eat in Baguio City.

 Fall-off-the-bone Lomo Ribs at Canto